• Skip to primary navigation

 Walnuts

 If you prefer pine nuts, almonds, or another topping, you can always substitute out the walnuts.
+I like to make toasted pine nuts.
 Additionally, if you have a nut allergy in your household, you can leave the nut ingredient out altogether and still enjoy the pesto.

 Zest and Spice